TomasHubelbauer/bun-basic-auth-cookie/readme.md

 In this repository I've implemented several flows which are all captured in `index.test.ts`.

+There are also Playwright end to end UI tests.
+Run `bunx playwright install` once, then `bun test:e2e` to run them.

 Now it remains to be seen if this scheme works on iOS home screen pinned app.

 I've added a PWA manifest to the web app.